savonet/blog/_posts/2023-10-21-a-better-liquidsoap-developer-experience.md

 ## Formatting

 Another great tool for developers is code formatting.
 This was an interesting project!
-We had to change the way we represent our syntactic terms to be able to export terms that are as close as possible to the actual code so they can be reformatter, including things such as comments, etc.
+We had to change the way we represent our syntactic terms to be able to export terms that are as close as possible to the actual code  including things such as comments, and etc. so they can be reformatted.

 To acheive this, we had to introduce a transformation layer that resembles what `webpack` and `typescript` can do in the Javascript world.

-During parsing, we generate very right syntactic terms that look like this:
+During parsing, we generate very rich syntactic terms that look like this:
 ```ocaml
 parsed_ast =
   [ `If of _if